 Last but not the least, the handover of your WordPress website is one of the crucial stages of your website development.

-After completing your website development, it should be the responsibility of your WordPress developer to handover all the necessary information/material to you so that it becomes easy for you to make required changes on your website in the future.
+After completing your website development, it should be the responsibility of your WordPress website maker to handover all the necessary information/material to you so that it becomes easy for you to make required changes on your website in the future.

 At Innomedia, we always make sure to provide our clients with the below information/material after completing their website: